anirajk/anirajk.github.io/index.md

 [Publications](#publications) -
 [Resume](#cv)

-*I defended my master's thesis on February 23rd, 2017.
-The [Thesis](https://github.com/anirajk/masters-thesis) and [Code](https://github.com/anirajk/ibv-bench/tree/ddio) are available on github.*
+*I defended my thesis on February 23rd, 2017.
+The [thesis](https://github.com/anirajk/masters-thesis) and [code](https://github.com/anirajk/ibv-bench/tree/ddio) are publicly available on github.*

 I am a Master's student at the School Of Computing, University Of Utah.
 My research interests are in data center storage and Distributed Systems and how modern NICs impact performance of scalable In-Memory Stores.
-I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
+I'm passionate about building storage systems that leverage newer network fabrics such as Infiniband/RDMA.
+I interned with Linkedin in the summer of 2016 in their Mountain View Campus.
 I was working for the Monitoring Infrastructure team developing auto remediation solutions for their stack.
 I developed an out of band monitoring solution in python and some state driven automation using saltstack.